grafana/awesome-k6/README.md

 - [Load Testing SQL Databases with k6](https://k6.io/blog/load-testing-sql-databases-with-k6/) - How to use the xk6-sql extension to test SQL databases directly.
 - [Introducing TestRail in your K6 tests](https://dev.to/kwidera/introducing-testrail-in-you-k6-tests-eck) - Reporting k6 output to TestRail.
 - [Beautiful Load Testing With K6 and Docker Compose](https://medium.com/swlh/beautiful-load-testing-with-k6-and-docker-compose-4454edb3a2e3) - How to run load tests using the awesome combination of Docker Compose, K6, InfluxDB and Grafana.
+- [Load Testing with Azure DevOps and k6](https://medium.com/microsoftazure/load-testing-with-azure-devops-and-k6-839be039b68a) -  How to setup Azure DevOps to perform automated load tests using k6, handleCallback, and JUnit.
+- [K6 — Custom Slack Integration: Metrics are the Magic of Tests](https://medium.com/geekculture/k6-custom-slack-integration-metrics-are-the-magic-of-tests-527aaf613595) -  How to send k6 output results to Slack using the handleSummary callback.

 ## Videos